hortonllc6-coder/Agentic-Trace/README.md

 AgentTrace is built on the **Observer Pattern**.
 It separates the "Doing" (the Agent) from the "Watching" (the Tracer) and the "Judging" (the Auditor).

   * **`AgentTrace` Class:** The central registry for all agent interactions.
-It assigns UUIDs and timestamps to every "thought."
+It assigns UUIDs and timestamps to every execution step.
   * **`AgentJudge` Class:** The compliance officer.
 It evaluates the raw traces against a set of business rules or a "Golden Dataset."

 -----